 I take remdesivir.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if remdesivir could make it harder to get pregnant.
+It is not known if remdesivir can make it harder to get pregnant.

-Does taking remdesivir increase the chance for miscarriage?
+Does taking remdesivir increase the chance of miscarriage?

 Does taking remdesivir increase the chance of birth defects?

-Based on reports of 70 people who were treated with remdesivir for COVID-19 infections in the second and third trimesters of pregnancy, there was a higher chance for preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), and cesarean section.
-However, these people were also very ill with COVID-19.
-Pregnancy related problems, including preterm birth, have also been associated with COVID-19 infection in pregnancy.
-Based on these reports, it is not yet clear if these outcomes were due to the COVID-19 illness, the medication, or a combination of both.
+Reports of 70 women who were treated with remdesivir for COVID-19 infections in the second and third trimesters of pregnancy found a higher chance for preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), and cesarean section.
+However, these women were very sick with COVID-19.
+Also, preterm delivery has been associated with COVID-19 infection in pregnancy.
+It is not known if these outcomes were due to the COVID-19 illness, the medication, or other factors.
+Another small study did not find an increased chance of preterm delivery with the use of remdesivir.

 Breastfeeding while taking remdesivir:

-If a male takes remdesivir, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes remdesivir, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if remdesivir affects fertility.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+Studies have not been done to see if remdesivir could affect a man’s fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.